 It is recommended that teachers consider grading with a criterion rubric that reflects the progression of a skill or competency, rather than completion of a task.
-The focus should be on providing meaningful work rooted in standards, and giving ongoing, descriptive feedback that allows students to continue to improve rather than focusing on assigning a grade.
+The focus should be on providing meaningful work rooted in standards and giving ongoing descriptive feedback that allows students to continue to improve rather than focusing on assigning a grade.
 These guidelines are designed to support everyone in taking steps toward a more mastery, standards-based approach.
-Standards-based grading marks and performance descriptions are encouraged instead of or before converting to a percentage-based grading scale.
+Standards-Based Grading Marks and Performance Descriptions are encouraged instead of or before converting to a percentage-based grading scale.
 The use of "zeros" for missing work is discouraged, as it does not reflect learning or growth.
-Teachers should consider using an "incomplete" indication if necessary.
+Consider using an "incomplete" indication if necessary.